riolet/rix/README.md

 | Runtime (ms)       | 457     | 424 | 7836   |
 | Characters of code | 423     | 542 | 474    |

-The best way to introduce yourself to this language is to take a look at some of the examples and try running them yourself.
+The best way to introduce yourself to this language is to take a look at some of the examples and try running them.
 Ritchie is still in early development; many features have not yet been fully implemented or described.
 A list of major [development tasks remaining](https://github.com/riolet/ritchie/wiki/State-of-the-Compiler) can be found in the wiki.

 Features
 ========